 - Gather local and regional commuter data and analyze.
-By understanding the travel patterns of commuters in West Ashley and the environs, decision-making for commuter-gearied enhancements such as premium transit services such as LCRT/LRT and PRT can be effectively evaluated and the appropriate services chosen. - Complete a Regional Transit Feasibility Study.
-A study of transit needs and demands for West Ashley and the surrounding areas can help determine new regional (LCRT/LRT/PRT) services and the appropriate technologies as well as set these initiatives up for federal funding through the Federal Transit Administration (FTA). - Evaluate potential for dedicated high occupancy vehicle and transit lanes (Liberty Lanes) on existing major corridor roadways such as Savannah Highway and Sam Rittenberg Blvd (also known as LCRT light, City of Toronto uses these lanes in downtown to maximize effectiveness of the street system).
-Study the impacts of converting an outside lane to an HOV or transit lane at some point in the future by monitoring not only traffic volumes but also transit ridership and bicycle and pedestrian counts within the corridors, and determine at what point in time consideration could be given to converting a lane to this type of use. - Develop and adopt land use and zoning code modifications that allow for mixed-use land uses and intensification of land uses along critical transit streets/corridors (see Chapter 2). - Develop and adopt design guidelines and development regulations that require livable development principles. - Develop and adopt parking regulations that minimize auto dependency by mandating travel demand management techniques be applied prior to increasing additional parking on any given site. - Develop and adopt a Vision Zero policy that targets the elimination of all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all.
+By understanding the travel patterns of commuters in West Ashley and the environs, decision-making for commuter-gearied enhancements such as premium transit services such as LCRT/LRT and PRT can be effectively evaluated and the appropriate services chosen. - Complete a Regional Transit Feasibility Study and Regional Transit Framework Plan.
+A study of transit needs and demands for West Ashley and the surrounding areas can help determine new regional (LCRT/LRT/PRT) services and the appropriate technologies as well as set these initiatives up for federal funding through the Federal Transit Administration (FTA). - Evaluate potential for dedicated high occupancy vehicle and transit lanes (Liberty Lanes) on existing major corridor roadways such as Savannah Highway and Sam Rittenberg Blvd. (also known as LCRT light, City of Toronto uses these lanes in downtown to maximize effectiveness of the street system).
+Study the impacts of converting an outside lane to an HOV or transit lane at some point in the future by monitoring not only traffic volumes but also transit ridership and bicycle and pedestrian counts within the corridors, and determine at what point in time consideration could be given to converting a lane to this type of use. - Develop and adopt land use and zoning code modifications that allow for mixed-use land uses and intensification of land uses along critical transit streets/corridors (see Chapter 2). - Develop and adopt design guidelines and development regulations that require livable development principles. - Develop and adopt parking regulations that minimize auto dependency by mandating travel demand management techniques be applied prior to increasing additional parking on any given site. - Develop and adopt a Vision Zero policy that targets the elimination of all traffic fatalities and severe injuries, while increasing safe, healthy, equitable mobility for all. - Integrate data collection and analysis in all future project studies and improvements.
+Types of data may include traditional data (counters, surveys, demographics), mobility analytics, predictive analytics, and/or future analyses not yet developed.